-Momentum activist and Better Together chief picked in first wave of Commons selections | LabourList
+Momentum activist and Better Together chief picked in first wave of PPC selections | LabourList

 - Blair McDougall, East Renfrewshire;

-- Paul Sweeney, Glasgow North East
+- Paul Sweeney, Glasgow North East;

 - Rhea Wolfson, Livingston.